ProgrammerInc/search-programmer-sh/docs/admin/engines/settings.rst

 ``query_in_title`` :
   When true, the result page's titles contains the query it decreases the privacy, since the browser can records the page titles.

+``offline_browsing`` :
+  When true, the result page's titles contains the query it decreases the privacy, since the browser can records the page titles.

 ``results_on_new_tab``:
   Open result links in a new tab by default.